The world of learning & development (L&D) is filled with jargon. For your convenience, we've collected many learning terms here.

 A design document (paper or online), typically designed by an instructional designer.
 Usually contains text, multimedia, evaluation and graphics.
 A storyboard is created to guide a course author in programming or building an elearning course.
 Generally, each page of the storyboard represents one screen in an elearning course.
 Also see Instructional designer.
 Also see Course map.

 Allows audio or video files to be played as they are being downloaded over the Internet, rather than having to wait for the entire file to download first.
-Requires a media player program or compatible web browser.
+Requires a media player program.

 Also referred to as cascading style sheets.
 Used for standardizing elements such as fonts (size, color and type), page layout (margins and paragraph levels/breaks) and line spacing to ensure consistency in the look and feel.